Tanilba Bay is a small coastal community on the Port Stephens peninsula.

 In Tanilba Bay there is a Coles supermarket and a variety of retail shops.

-The wider Nelson Bay area, (30 minutes from Tanilba Bay) offers more than 60 specialist retail stores with most of the well-known national chains including Coles, Aldi and Woolworths supermarkets, Kmart, Lowes and Target.
+Nelson Bay, (30 minutes from Tanilba Bay) offers more than 60 specialist retail stores with most of the well-known national chains including Coles, Aldi and Woolworths supermarkets, Kmart, Lowes and Target.

 In Tanilba Bay there is an Anglican and Baptist Church.